jahnavicheyyanda/HealthTracker/README.md

 ### PatientDataEdit:
 Class to keep the changed data by the user.
 Changes will be reflected to the audio files title in SD card.

-### FilesPage:
-Class for the listView of records with the help of viewModel and adapter.
-For the list, recyclerView is used for the changing in data.
-ID of record and ID of patients are created in here and the data which are entered in PatientData and PatientDataEdit is kept, inserted, updated and deleted in this class.

-### WaveformView:
-Class for arrangement in the visualization of signal with help of AudioUtils, SamplingUtils and TextUtils.

 ### PlaybackThread:
 Class for reading and playing the received audio file.